wordofwarning/wordofwarning.org/current/2020-springsummer/gerald/index.md

 Age Advisory: 16+ ***tbc*** (parental/guardian discretion).<br>Warning: includes ***tbc***; for specific content warnings please click [here](/warnings).<br>Duration: approximately ***tbc*** (no interval).<br>Features: live spoken English + more ***tbc***<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.

 #### More
 Jamal grew up Catholic in a Caribbean household, but would rather light a candle and worship celebrities than white saints.

-Combining African diasporic ritual, music + storytelling, *Idol* is a spiritual journey that asks what happens when you don't see yourself represented.
+Combining African diasporic ritual, live music + storytelling, *Idol* is a spiritual journey that asks what happens when you don't see yourself represented.
 Featuring a host of celebrity appearances.

-*Idol* premiered at Transform 19 in Leeds.
+*Idol* premiered at Transform19 in Leeds.

 #### Who is he?
 Jamal Gerald is a Leeds-based artist whose work is conversational, socially conscious, a celebration of individuality, and focuses on identity + lived experiences — mostly making the type of work that he wants to see, with the aim of taking up space as a Black queer person; trying to make sure that each piece he creates is a different form to the one he made before.